 Take a book that has no words and ask the child to make up a story from what they see or you can model language by coming up with your story.

 Begin by telling a little about what is on the page and then ask the child to continue the story.
+You can use our free feelings resource to get the content.
 Be sure to give them a support if they get stuck.

 Show the child picture flashcards that you think they would be interested in.
 Talk about the pictures and if they give you vague answers like, “It’s a dog,” fill in the details for them by saying, “It’s a big dog.”